-- At this stage, if the matter persists the teacher is obliged to bring it to the attention of the Principal or Vice-Principal, i.e. the management of Cork City Music College.
-The teacher and school management will then coordinate a ‘meeting’ between both parties, including parents/caregivers of children under the age of eighteen, where grievances will be outlined and discussed and whether such action would be deemed appropriate under the circumstances of the type of behaviour being undertaken.
+- At this stage, if the matter persists the teacher is obliged to bring it to the attention of the Principal or Vice-Principal, i.e., the management of Cork City Music College.
+The teacher and college management will then coordinate a ‘meeting’ between both parties, including parents/caregivers of children under the age of eighteen, where grievances will be outlined and discussed and whether such action would be deemed appropriate under the circumstances of the type of behaviour being undertaken.
 The alleged bully will be made aware that his/her behaviour has been noted and that such behaviour is unacceptable.

-- Should the alleged bullying continue, the teacher and school management will use their best judgement to decide whether the ‘bully’ should be permitted to remain in the specific class or centre in general.
-If a decision is made to remove a student from a class due to persistent or ongoing bullying behaviour, then a zero tolerance policy will apply and that student will be asked, in writing, not to attend any further classes and a refund for the payment of remaining classes will not be made.
+- Should the alleged bullying continue, the teacher and college management will use their best judgement to decide whether the ‘bully’ should be permitted to remain in the specific class or centre in general.
+If a decision is made to remove a student from a class due to persistent or ongoing bullying behaviour, then a zero-tolerance policy will apply and that student will be asked, in writing, not to attend any further classes and a refund for the payment of remaining classes will not be made.

 6. The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible.

-7. The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.
+7. The Board of Management confirms that the College will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the grounds specified i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community.